Eye Candy (album)

 Eye Candy is the second and final studio album by British girl group Mis-Teeq.
 It was released by Telstar Records on 29 March 2003 in the United Kingdom.
 As with their previous album Lickin' on Both Sides (2001), the trio worked with producers StarGate, Ed Case, Mushtaq, and Rishi Rich on the majority of the album, but also consulted new collaborators such as Dave Kelly, Salaam Remi and singer Joe.
 Musically, Eye Candy took the band's sound further into the contemporary R&B genre, combining pop and soul music with heavy hip hop, garage and reggae elements.

-Upon release, the album receiced generally positive reviews.
-It debuted and peaked at number six on the UK Albums Chart and reached number 11 on the Scottish Albums Chart, eventually reaching gold status in the United Kingdom where its sales exceeded 100,000 units in April 2004.
+Upon release, the album received generally positive reviews.
+It debuted and peaked at number six on the UK Albums Chart, selling 33,500 copies first week, and reached number 11 on the Scottish Albums Chart, eventually reaching gold status in the United Kingdom where its sales exceeded 100,000 units in April 2004.
 Eye Candy produced three singles, including the Blaque cover "Can't Get It Back" and lead single "Scandalous" which became a hit throughout Europe and Oceania and enjoyed success on the US Billboard charts, as well as "Style" which appeared on a reissue of the album.
 Eye Candy was the final album of Mis-Teeq who disbanded after the demise of their record label Telstar Records in 2005.